congenial-acorn/gold-detector/README.md

 ## How It Works

-**Infrastructure failure slashes Gold, Palladium, and Silver prices by 90%.** That's the single biggest discount you'll find in Elite: Dangerous trading — buy at a fraction of normal price, then sell elsewhere for 60k+ credits per ton of profit.
+The Infrastructure Failure BGS state slashes Gold, Palladium, and Silver prices by 90%, allowing 60k+ credits of profit/ton.

 But there's a catch.
-Once a station's discounted price shows up on **Inara**, it gets swarmed like locusts on a crop.
-Every trader in the bubble piles in, the stock evaporates, and the deal is gone within hours.
+Once a station's discounted price shows up on **Inara**, the station stock gets drained within hours, and the deal is gone within hours.

 **Here's the edge:** the bubble is so large that Inara doesn't update every station in real time.
 This bot detects the stations that *are* in infrastructure failure but whose market data Inara *hasn't caught up on yet*.
 Their price is still 90% off, their stock is untouched, and nobody else knows about them.
 That's where the real money is.